manelocana/stone_paper_challenge/README.md

 # stone_paper_challenge

+hi,

-this is a mini-game for challenge MicrosoftLearn, i code with codespaces i go use python for this app
+this is a mini-game for challenge MicrosoftLearn, i code in codespaces i use python for this app